SylverStudios/issue-tracker/README.md

 # issue-tracker
-It's like thought log for JIRA
+It's like thought log for JIRA (aka RAIJ)